yortem/chrome-stremio-imdb/README.md

-# IMDB Open in Stremio
+# IMDB Open in Stremio\Trakt

 ## Purpose

-Help you open stremio movies directly from IMDB.
+Help you open stremio movies directly from IMDB or Trakt.

 ## What it does

-Add a button to the IMDB page of movies, next to the Wishlist button.
+Add a button to the IMDB\Trakt page of movies and TV shows, next to the Wishlist button.
 The button opens the movie page on Stremio.

 ## How to install